AGwillmkawy1/alx-system_engineering-devops/0x00-shell_basics/README.md

 #10.
 A script that changes the working directory to the previous one
 #11.
 A script that list all files(even ones with names beginning with a period character, which are normally hidden) in the current directory, and the parent working directory and /boot directory (in order) in all in the long format
 #12.
 A script that prints the type of the file named iamafile and the file will be in the /tmp directory when we will run your script
 #13.
-Create a symbolic link to /bin/ls . named _ls_ . the symbolic link should be created in  the current working directory
+Create a symbolic link to /bin/ls . named __ls__ . the symbolic link should be created in  the current working directory
+#14.
+A script that copies all the html files from the current working directory to the parent of the working directory.
+But only copy the file that did not exist in the parent of the working directory or were newer than the version in the parent of the working directory